Mohism-Research/Super-Taoism-Archives/Alexander-Taoist-Canon/daily_note_eng.md

 # 2017.6.27 #

-After the completion of Stochastic Process's test, I think I need dig more deep about Stochastic Process, it's a tough course whose contents are very new, the majoirty of its theories are developed in 20 centry.
+After the completion of Stochastic Process's test, I think I need to dig more deep about Stochastic Process, it's a tough course whose contents are very new, the majoirty of its theories are developed in 20 centry.
 It mainly describe some Probability Models' behavior on the time dimention, such as: Poisson Process, Markov chains, Martingales.
 Besides research on that, I also have to learn advanced statistics in coming 3 months.